-The workout itself involved five gruelling stations, each of two exercises, which included box jumps, TRX pistol squats, bear crawls and kettlebell swings, not to mention the aforementioned mechanical horse, called an equiciser, thrown in at the end!
+The workout involved five gruelling stations, each of two exercises.
+Included were box jumps, TRX pistol squats, bear crawls and kettlebell swings.
+And of course the aforementioned mechanical horse, called an equiciser, thrown in at the end!
 We performed each exercise for 40 seconds, with 20 seconds rest in between sets, and did 3 reps of each.
-While I like to think I’m getting back into shape post-baby (at least I hope so with the London Marathon looming large now!)
-I have to admit to being totally exhausted by the end.
-Swinging a 15kg kettlebell and doing my first ever box jumps left my limbs a little bit shaky to say the least!
-That said, I had so much fun and I definitely worked harder than I would have done had I been on my own – this felt like the epitome of a smart workout!
+While I like to think I’m in reasonable, I admit to being totally exhausted by the end.
+Swinging a 15 kg kettlebell and doing my first ever box jumps left my limbs a little bit shaky!
+That said, I had so much fun!

-I also asked her about getting back into exercise post-baby, and she advised starting slowly and seeing a women’s health physio before hitting the high-impact cardio.
-When I raised the question of how having a baby had changed her relationship with her body she said that she certainly felt more comfortable and relaxed in her skin, that she was amazed at what her body had done in growing and birthing a child and that she was less hung-up on her ‘wobbly bits’ (of which there were none!) than she had been before.
+I also asked her about getting back into exercise post-baby.
+She advised starting slowly and seeing a women’s health physio before hitting the high-impact cardio.
+When I raised the question of how having a baby had changed her relationship with her body she said that she felt more comfortable and relaxed in her skin.
+She is amazed at what her body has done in growing and birthing a child.
+She is also less hung-up on her ‘wobbly bits’ (of which there were none!) than she had been before.

 I was interested to hear how involved she had been in the ins and outs of the retreats – the general look and feel, organising the workshops, programming the workouts, selecting the menus etc. – and she insisted that she as heavily involved in all elements and attended all of the retreats, sourcing speakers from word-of-mouth recommendations as well as from Instagram.
 She also flagged that a new, one-day retreat at a venue closer to London was on the horizon – I will certainly be keeping an eye out for this!

-I finished our chat with our Eat/Sweat/Breath quick fire round:
+I finished our chat with an Eat/Sweat/Breath quick fire round: